Prehistoric Novels

 Ballantine, 1992, on sale

-Based on the actual life of Cynthia Parker, Ride the Wind is
+Based on the actual life of Cynthia Parker, Ride the Wind is the story

 of Nocona, a Comanche warrior and Naduah, a white woman captured